Quantum Bayes Classifiers and Their Application in Image Classification: Quantum Bayes classifiers

-In the quantum gate computing model \cite{NielsenChuang-404}, quantum gates are used to represent unitary operations acting on qubits.
-Quantum gates can be divided into single-qubit gates and multi-qubit gates, and any multi-qubit gate can be decomposed into a set of universal quantum gates \cite{NielsenChuang-404}.

-In this paper, a quantum circuit for a QBC is constructed using single qubit gates $R_y$ and $X$, and multi-qubit controlled gates $C^nR_y$.
+In this paper, a quantum circuit for a QBC is constructed using single-qubit gates $R_y$ and $X$, and multi-qubit controlled gates $C^nR_y$.
 The $X$-gate is a flip gate that flips $\ket{0}$ to $\ket{1}$ or $\ket{1}$ to $\ket{0}$.
 Its matrix form is